 Many applicants apply with confidence that they are emotionally ready to become an egg donor.
 Yet, once they complete our application, they realize certain physical limitations and information needs prevent them from moving forward in the process.
 Before diving into the application, take this quick assessment of the most common barriers to see if you’re ready to move on.

-On average, the time from when a donor starts the process to when she completes a cycle is 4 months.
+On average, the time from when an egg donor starts the process to when she completes an egg donation cycle is 4 months.
 If you pass the initial and medical application, you’ll undergo initial screening, consisting of 1-4 office visits over a 2 month period.
-If approved, you’ll be accepted into our program.
+If approved, you’ll be accepted into our egg donation program.
 From there, you’ll start cycling, which will consist of 4-7 quick office visits within a 2 week period.
 Office visits are scheduled in the morning.

 You will need to be able to list any deaths, medical and/or genetic conditions, and psychological conditions, along with age of onset across the three generations.
-Our clinical geneticist needs this information to determine your eligibility for the program.
+Our clinical geneticist needs this information to determine your eligibility for the program – we want to make sure we are providing egg donor recipients with the best chance possible of conceiving a healthy child, and equally as important we want to make sure you are healthy and that we don’t put your health at risk by having you undergo an egg donation cycle.
 If you don’t have confidence that you can gather and list these details, then we will not be able to accept you into our program.

 These forms of birth control release hormones that interfere with testing results in addition to the medications needed for the donation cycle.
-Therefore, if we accept your long-form application and interview you, you must switch or remove the form of contraception PRIOR to being accepted into the program.
-Accepted forms of birth control throughout the process are oral birth control pills, the patch, Nuvaring, or a non-hormonal copper IUD (e.g., Paragard).
+Therefore, if we accept your medical application and interview you, you must switch or remove the form of contraception PRIOR to being accepted into the egg donation program.
+Accepted forms of birth control throughout the egg donation process are oral birth control pills, the patch, Nuvaring, or a non-hormonal copper IUD (e.g., Paragard).

 Just to give you a ballpark timeline, this means that you may need to switch or remove the form of contraception in as soon as you are approved to begin the screening process.
 If you have doubts about switching or stopping, then you may not be a good candidate for egg donation.

-Note to re-emphasize: Please do NOT switch or stop until after we have accepted your short and long-form application and have interviewed you.
+Note to emphasize: Please do NOT switch or stop until after we have accepted your initial and medical application and have interviewed you.